eagerui/eagerCRM/README.md

 # eagerCRM

+# Technologies
+You will be using the following tools to build this application:

+NestJS as the backend framework
+Prisma as the Object-Relational Mapper (ORM) PostgreSQL as the database
+Swagger as the API documentation tool
+TypeScript as the programming language

+# Development environment
+To follow along with this tutorial, you will be expected to:

+- Node.js installed.
+- Docker or PostgreSQL installed.
+- Prisma VSCode Extension installed. (optional)

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.